itaim123/scanovate_assignment/README.md

 I have created a helper function file in the utils folder to make the components more straight forward and also created a few helper object files such as country codes (for the flag lib) and active\quantity for the side nav links.

 {Headers for the content within cards were left as the key properties of the json object, although in real life I app I would have used a map to show the titles in a better way.}

+To run the project - npm start on both main folder and main\server folder to start server.